-The Bureau leads the oversight of the LWRP and advises the Commissioner of the Department of Neighborhood and Business Development, who is the authorized agency for the LWRP consistency review.
-After receipt of a completed coastal assessment form (CAF) for an action, the Bureau of Planning and Zoning considers whether the proposed action is consistent, to the maximum extent practicable, with the LWRP policy standards and conditions.
-It then makes a recommendation to the Commissioner, who must render his or her written recommendation within 10 working days following the submission by the applicant, unless extended by mutual agreement of the Commissioner and the applicant.
+The Bureau leads the oversight of the LWRP and advises the Commissioner of the Department of Neighborhood and Business Development, who is responsible for making consistency recommendations to City agencies for actions proposed within the boundaries of the City's LWRP.
 For further details on LWRP consistency review see section 3.4.2 of this document.